jperleta/webSocketUtility/README.md

 - Disconnecting from WebSocket session.
 - Sending String or Data messages through the WebSocket.
 - Processing received messages sent through the WebSocket.

+Note that the resulting code has only had relatively limited testing done.